Taliban approach Kabul's outskirts, attack north Afghan city

 They remain allied with the government, but during previous rounds of fighting in Afghanistan, warlords have been known to switch sides for their own survival.
 Ismail Khan, a powerful former warlord who had tried to defend Herat, was captured by the Taliban when the insurgents seized the western city after two weeks of heavy fighting.

-“The situation is dangerous outside of the city and inside the city," Mohibullah Khan said, adding that many residents are also struggling economically.
+Salima Mazari, one of the few female district governors in the country, said she has never even considered surrendering.

+“There will be no place for women,” said Mazari, who governs a district of 36,000 people near Mazar-e-Sharif.
+“In the provinces controlled by the Taliban, no women exist there anymore, not even in the cities.
+They are all imprisoned in their homes.”

-The withdrawal of foreign forces and the swift retreat of Afghanistan's own troops — despite hundreds of billions of dollars in U.S. aid over the years — has raised fears the Taliban could return to power or the country could be shattered by factional fighting, as it was after the Soviet withdrawal in 1989.
+The withdrawal of foreign troops and the swift collapse of Afghanistan's own forces — despite hundreds of billions of dollars in U.S. aid over the years — has raised fears the Taliban could return to power or that the country could be shattered by factional fighting, as it was after the Soviet withdrawal in 1989.
+It's also prompted many American and Afghan veterans of the conflict to question whether two decades of blood and treasure was worth it.

+Afghans have been streaming into Kabul's international airport in recent days, desperate to fly out, even as more American troops have arrived to help partially evacuate the U.S. Embassy.

 The U.S. Air Force has carried out several airstrikes to aid its Afghan allies on the ground but they appear to have done little to stem the Taliban's advance.
 A B-52 bomber and other warplanes traversed the country's airspace Saturday, flight-tracking data showed.